-The United States isn’t a popular place for long-term budget travelers.
+The United States isn’t a popular destination for backpackers and budget travelers.
 Most people just come here for a short vacation and to visit one or two cities.
 After all, it’s a large country without a real tourist infrastructure or good cross-country transportation.
 Hostels really aren’t big in the United States, trains don’t go a lot of places, and we don’t offer working holiday visas.
-Moreover, most round-the-world tickets only stop in L.A. or NYC.
-But the United States is a country that demands more time.
-There are lot of national parks, a diverse geography, culture, music, and great regional food.
+Moreover, most round-the-world tickets only stop in LA or NYC.
+That being said, the United States is a country that demands more time.
+There are lots of national parks, a diverse geography, culture, music, and great regional food.
 Rent a car and drive around.
 Take some cross-country tours.
-The cities are great, but America really reveals itself in the country.
-It wasn’t until I did a road trip across the United States that I realized just how amazing, diverse, and inexpensive the United States is.
-Get off the coasts and see all this country has to offer!
+While the coastal cities are mind-blowing, the U.S. really reveals itself in the middle.
+I’ve done two massive road trips across the United States and I can tell you that this country amazing, diverse, friendly, and inexpensive.
+Don’t limit yourself on your visit here!

 - Las Vegas

 - Take the regional buses — The best way to get around the regions of the US is by bus.
 Bus fares cost as little as $1.
 Typically, flying and trains are the most expensive way to get around.
 If you can, rent a car and share the gas costs with friends.
 The best companies are Megabus and Bolt Bus.